 Well-handled dialogue is one of THE essential ingredients of a good novel.
 And yet it’s something that many writers struggle with and even shy away from.
-The trick is to make your characters’ speech carry the ring and rhythm of real-life conversations without actually trying to recreate them verbatim, complete with all the er’s, um’s, repetition and waffle …
+The trick to writing great dialogue in fiction is to make your characters’ speech carry the ring and rhythm of real-life conversations without actually trying to recreate them verbatim, complete with all the er’s, um’s, repetition and waffle …

 Here are just some of the things that really great dialogue can accomplish in your novel: